statistical-methods-for-big-data-2019/music-genre-classifier/README.md

 - We used the efficient and useful Classes contained in *SciKitLearn* module to fit models and reduce dimensionality
 - We researched optimal hyper-parameters by means of *Cross-Validation* which has been run in parallel on the the *Hadoop* cluster
 - *Google Cloud Platform* was used to build the *Hadoop* cluster of virtual machines

+### files
+- *ModuloProgetto* is the folder of the module mentioned i previous section
+- *Esplorazione file - spiegazione idea progetto* is the notebook (run on local machine) used to take a first look at data
+- *1_Trasformazione dati.ipynb* is the notebook (run on local machine) to transform data from *JSON* to *csv*
+- *2_analisi esplorativa.ipynb* is the notebook (run on local machine) in which data are explored and visualized
+- *3_Classificazione (GCP DataProc)* is the notebook (run on Hadoop cluster) in which we fit models and search for optimal hyper-parameters
+- *progetto MSDB* is a *PDF* which contains the project presentation slides

+###### notebooks, comments and slides haven't been translated from italian yet;  we apologize for that